drpolygon/semiautomatic/docs/tutorials/06-prompt-generation.md

 # Prompt Generation

-Generate platform-optimized prompts for image and video generation using AI.
-Transform simple descriptions into detailed, model-specific prompts.
+Generate detailed prompts for image and video generation using AI.
+Transform simple descriptions into rich, descriptive prompts.

 ## Prerequisites